The Best Storage Solutions for pH Sensors

 What are the limiting factors for accuracy and stability of pH sensors?

 - The reference electrolyte, which is neutral pH, 3.0M KCl for the pHionics instruments and most of the industry.
 As soon as the electrolyte is either depleted or contaminated, the sensor loses a stable reference and cannot hold calibration for long.

 - The sensing element, which for pH is a hydrogen-ion-sensitive hydrated gel layer on the electrode bulb that must be kept wet.

-Storing a pH sensor in RO/DI or tap water
+Storing a pH sensor without storage solution

 The reference electrolyte and H+-sensitive gel do not dry out.
 The potassium and chlorine ions diffuse slowly through the junction and into the water until an equilibrium is reached, resulting in a diluted reference (shown in Image 2.).
 Storing a pH sensor in tap water or, worse, RO/DI water, is the same as having it in use, so the time in storage results in an equivalent decline in electrode lifespan.
 If left for long enough, the reference becomes unstable and no longer holds calibration, requiring the electrode to be replaced.